 Be careful with both wild and domestic animals in China.

 If you're bitten or scratched by an animal, get medical help immediately.

 Hand, foot and mouth disease (HFMD) is common.
 Sometimes serious outbreaks happen.

 Outbreaks usually start in March or April and peak in May.
 However, outbreaks can continue until October each year.

-The disease mostly affects children under the age of 10 years.
+The disease mainly affects children under the age of 10 years.
 Adult cases, particularly in young adults, are not unusual.

-People with HFMD experience fever, and blisters and rashes on the hands, feet and buttocks.
+People with HFMD experience fever, blisters and rashes on the hands, feet and buttocks.

 To protect yourself from illness: